hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ## Architecture Scope

-This layer sits at the top of the analytics stack:
+This layer operates at the top of the analytics stack, assuming all ingestion, modeling, and validation steps have already been completed upstream.

 raw / staging → dw → marts
 ↑
 business analytics

 Each sub-module represents a **self-contained analytical question** implemented with deterministic SQL logic, documented outputs,